The Vermont Statutes Online

 Subchapter 002 : RESTRICTED EXEMPTIONS(Cite as: 32 V.S.A. § 3846)

 (a) As used in this section:

-(1) "Farmland" means real estate which is actively and exclusively devoted to farming and which is at least 25 acres in area and is operated or leased as a farm enterprise by the owner.
+(1) "Farmland" means real estate that is actively and exclusively devoted to farming and that is at least 25 acres in area and is operated or leased as a farm enterprise by the owner.

 (2) "Forestland" means any land, exclusive of any housesite, which is at least 25 acres in size and which is under active forest management for the purpose of growing and harvesting repeated forest crops.